ikeadrift/jankyscroll/README.md

 In order to surface _powerful emergent janking patterns_, we've made some changes in our version jump to jankyscroll 2.0.
 We've added a third argument, `jank_method`, specifying a specific method of janking.
 Here are three provided stock options:

 * `"scroll"` (default) - The classic flavor of jank "enjoyed" by web users all around the globe.
-* `"offset"` - I don't actually remember what this one does.
-Sorry.
+* `"offset"` - Sorry, I don't remember what this one does.
 * `"hardcore"` - This option is for _hardcore_ jank junkies only.
 Be warned, this will jank each element separately.

 Exmaple useage: